yassinedoghri/php-icons/CONTRIBUTING.md

 By making a contribution to this project, I certify that I agree to the [Developer's Certificate of Origin 1.1](https://developercertificate.org/):

-To confirm that you have read this guide and are following it as best as possible, **include this emoji at the top** of your issue or pull request: 🍱

 ---